perlatex/tidyESI/README.md

 <!-- badges: start -->
 <!-- badges: end -->
+ESI[(Essential Science Indicators)](https://esi.clarivate.com/) is widely used in the evaluation of scientific research competitiveness.
 The goal of `tidyESI` is to make discipline statistics more easy and more tidyverse.

 ## Installation